lwh84/zainali/README.md

 - puts borders of the country on the map

 ## The process
 This was my first time, working with Google maps and for reading out a file.
-A lot of time went into understanding the mechanics behind.
+A lot of time went into understanding the mechanics behind it.
 For example, understanding the KML, reading out only the things that you need and then convert them into objects that you need.
 I had a lot of trouble with:
 - finding an algorithm that finds a point in the polygon
 - slowness, it just takes a lot of time to find and check the point.